microsoft/slg-covid-bot/index.md

 ### Support or Contact

-If you have questions, please send inquiries to [EOU-Covid-19@Microsoft.com](mailto:EOU-Covid-19@Microsoft.com)
+If you have questions, please send inquiries to [EOU-Covid-19@Microsoft.com](mailto:EOU-Covid-19@Microsoft.com).
+For a limited time, Microsoft will also provide live support during designated office hours TBD.
+Our goal is to enable your organization to leverage the Covid-19 Chatbot resources to meet the information dissemination needs of your organization.